2023 BMW M4 CS spy shots: Hardcore M4 coupe in the works

 BMW has just launched a new generation of the M4 coupe (and M3 sedan) for 2021 but already a hotter version is out testing.

 The M4 is currently available in base and Competition grades.
-The prototype in our latest spy shots is likely for a new CS grade, judging by some of the upgrades it features.
+The prototypes in our latest spy shots are likely for a new CS grade, judging by some of the upgrades it features.

 The front sports an extended lip spoiler which looks to have an adjustable element.
 It's joined by ducktail-style rear spoiler and what appears to be a revised rear diffuser.
 It also looks like the prototype has been fitted with carbon-ceramic brake rotors.